UBC-MDS/running_late/README.md

 ### Results

-In both model 1 and model 2, wee did not find sufficient evidence to reject the null hypothesis at a 95% confidence level.
+In both model 1 and model 2, we did not find sufficient evidence to reject the null hypothesis at a 95% confidence level.
 Therefore, we have accepted the null and have concluded that there is no relationship between commute time and average minutes late to class.

 <br>
 <br>